UKHO/docs/software-engineering-policies/OpenSourceContribution/OpenSourceContributionPolicy.md

 ### 5. Secure Approval for Contributions

-- Obtain authorization from the Technology Head of Division before contributing to any open source repository.
+- Obtain authorization from the Head of Engineering before contributing to any open source repository.
 - For significant changes, re-authorization is required.

 ### 6. Limit Support and Engagement